-Daily Budget: This is the average amount that you have planned and are willing to spend per day.
+- Daily Budget: This is the average amount you have planned and are willing to spend per day.

-Keep Start and End Date: The ideal way is to provide the “Start Date” and leave the “End Date” blank to allow the campaign to always stay “live”.
-By doing this, you don’t have to create a new campaign again and can update the budget as and when required.
+- Enter Start and End Date: The ideal way is to provide the “Start Date” and leave the “End Date” blank to allow the campaign always to stay “live.”
+Doing this means you do not have to create a new campaign and can update the budget when required.

-Targeting Type: You can select your targeting type by either manual targeting or automatic targeting.
-You can benefit by selecting automatic targeting as through automatic targeting, Amazon makes your ads available to all relevant customer searches based on your product information and you are not required to enter specific keywords.
-In the case of manual targeting, you will have to manually add keywords yourself.
+- Targeting Type: You can select your target type by either manual or automatic targeting.
+You can benefit by selecting automatic targeting, as, through automatic targeting, Amazon makes your ads available to all relevant customer searches based on your product information, and you are not required to enter specific keywords.
+In the case of manual targeting, you will have to add keywords yourself manually.

 The next step will be to create an ad group which will be a collection of all your products/ASINs that you want to advertise under one group.

-Next, you must enter the Bid, which is your Cost Per Click (CPC) Bid, which is the maximum bid amount that you are ready to pay when a customer clicks on your ad.
-It can be as low as Re.1, but we suggest you begin with Rs.5 as a Cost Per Click/CPC bid for optimum ad performance.
+- Next, you must enter the Bid, which is your CPC Bid.
+The maximum bid amount is what you are ready to pay when a customer clicks on your ad.
+It can be as low as ₹1, but we suggest you begin with ₹5 as a CPC bid for optimum ad performance.

-Now select the products you want to advertise from your listings under this ad group.
-The next step is to Click to save the relevant changes, and the process is finished.
+- Select the products you plan to advertise from your listings under this ad group.
+The next step is to save the relevant changes.